 There is a strong potential for application of Machine Learning techniques to this tracking issue.
 The problem can be related to representation learning, to combinatorial optimization, to clustering (associate together the hits which were deposited by the same particle), and even to time series prediction.
 An essential question is to efficiently exploit the a priori knowledge about geometrical constraints (structural priors).

 The score which will be used is based on the fraction of points which have correctly been associated together.

-The Accuracy phase will focus on reaching the highest score.
-The participant will train on a large dataset, apply their algorithm on a test dataset (for which the ground truth is held out on the challenge platform), and submit their solution ( a text file specifying the grouping of the 3D points).
-The challenge platform will compute the score from a fraction of the test dataset and update the leaderboard live.
-At the end of the challenge, the score obtained from the held-out dataset (reaching per-mille accuracy) will be used to compute the final leaderboard and determine the winners.
+The Accuracy phase focusses on reaching the highest score.
+The participant train on a large dataset, apply their algorithm on a test dataset (for which the ground truth is held out on the challenge platform), and submit their solution ( a text file specifying the grouping of the 3D points).
+The challenge platform computes the score from a fraction of the test dataset and updates the leaderboard live.
+At the end of the challenge, the score obtained from the held-out dataset (reaching per-mille accuracy) is used to compute the final leaderboard and determine the winners.

-The submissions accompanied with documented software will be examined by a jury which will give additional prizes (a NVIDIA Titan V100 GPU), invitation to NeurIPS 2018 or to CERN spring 2019 workshop) based on the originality of the algorithm w.r.t to the HEP domain combinatorial approach.
+The submissions accompanied with documented software has been examined by a jury to give additional prizes (a NVIDIA Titan V100 GPU), invitation to NeurIPS 2018 or to CERN spring 2019 workshop) based on the originality of the algorithm w.r.t to the HEP domain combinatorial approach.

-The Throughput phase will focus on the speed.
-There will still be no limit on the resources used for training.
-However the evaluation will take place on the challenge platform in a controlled environment.
+The Throughput phase focusses on the speed.
+There is still be no limit on the resources used for training.
+However the evaluation takes place on the challenge platform in a controlled environment.
 The software (written in C/C++, python, go), possibly using open source libraries, should run in a docker with 2 i686 processor core and 4GB of memory.
-The score used in this phase will combine the accuracy used in the first phase and the speed.
+The score used in this phase combines the accuracy used in the first phase and the speed.